Inflationary Fossils Beyond Perturbation Theory: Integrating out large fluctuations: toy models

 \subsection{\texorpdfstring{\boldmath $\lambda \chi \sigma^2\; $}: in de Sitter: review}

 This subsection reviews the approach of Sec.
 3 of \cite{Celoria_2021} where a long-mode $\chi$ field, interacting non-derivatively with the $\sigma$ field, is integrated out.
-We consider exact de-Sitter space in conformal coordinates Adopting the same notations as \cite{Celoria_2021}, the action reads:
+The resulting effective action will be valid in the limit of very large fluctuations of the $\chi$ field.\footnote{It is worth mentioning that in a subsequent work \cite{creminelli2024nonperturbativewavefunctionuniverseinflation}, the authors considered a model of single field slow-roll inflation with resonant features, in which it is possible to apply techniques beyond perturbation theory - a saddle-point approximation - also for typical values of the curvature perturbation at late times $\bar{\zeta} \sim P_\zeta^{1/2}$. }We consider exact de-Sitter space in conformal coordinates Adopting the same notations as \cite{Celoria_2021}, the action reads:

 where $d \eta = dt /a(t)$ is the conformal time, and primes denote derivatives with respect to it.

 The equations of motion in real space read:

 We define the spatial Fourier transforms of the fields as We now lay down the main steps of the approach. \paragraph{First requirement: \boldmath $ \lambda \ll 1 $.} The theory is weakly coupled.
 In this way the $\chi $ equation is a free wave in de Sitter up to a tiny correction, and reads in momentum space: where $k = |\kk|$.
 If we suppose that $\chi$ has only one mode in Fourier space, $k_\chi$, this equation has a solution like where a dimensional analysis check tells that $[\bar{\chi}]=1$. \paragraph{Second requirement: \boldmath $\bar{\chi}\lambda/H\sim 1$.} If we imagine that the fluctuation of $\chi$ is much larger than its usual fluctuation (that is, in de Sitter space, of order $H$), an unusual behavior of the perturbation theory emerges.
 In fact, this enhancement prevents us from getting rid of the interacting term also in the $\sigma$ equation (as we did in the previous paragraph), as it is less suppressed than the corresponding term in the $\chi$ equation. $\sigma$ then is still \vg feeling'' the $\chi$ contribution.
 This is transparent if we consider the $\sigma$ equation in Fourier space, which reads We cannot, in fact, simply dub the last term as \vg subleading'', due to the $\bar{\chi}$ enhancement. \paragraph{Third requirement: \boldmath $\kk_\chi \ll \qq$.} If we suppose all the modes of $\sigma$ are much shorter than the mode of $\chi$, then $\sigma(\qq-\kk_\chi)\sim \sigma (\qq) $.
 We will assume this simplification also in subsequent sections, whenever is needed. \paragraph{Fourth requirement: \boldmath $k_\chi \eta \to 0$.} In this time range, hence at late times, the long wavelength $\chi$ oscillation is approaching the asymptotic (constant) limit of a free wave in de Sitter space.
 We can think of it as \vg frozen'', and we can neglect the oscillating terms.
 The equation then reads which is the equation for a massive scalar field in de Sitter, with $m^2= H\bar{\chi}\lambda$.
 Given that the $\chi$ field is no longer dynamical, we can substitute it into the action, and get an \vg effective'' action: which is a functional of the sole $\sigma$ field.
 The power spectrum, obtainable by solving exactly the equation of motion without having to recur to perturbative techniques (and matching with the Bunch-Davies vacuum in the UV), reads where ' here and next to power spectra stands for the omission of the $(2\pi)^3\delta^{(3)}(\kk_1+\kk_2)$ factor.
 This is one of the results of \cite{Celoria_2021}.
 This power spectrum, expanded to first order in $\lambda$, reads where $\eta$ is intended in the (divergent) limit to 0, at late times when also the mode of $\sigma$ has crossed the horizon.